ghiscoding/excel-builder-vanilla/README.md

 ## Documentation

-📘 [Documentation](https://ghiscoding.gitbook.io/excel-builder-vanilla/) website powered by GitBook
+📘 [Documentation](https://ghiscoding.gitbook.io/excel-builder-vanilla/) website powered by GitBook (_previous project docs pulled from [web archive](http://web.archive.org/web/20160907052007/http://excelbuilderjs.com)_)

 ## Description

-This lib allows you to build and write an Excel file dynamically, it does **not** include any reader capabilities.
+This lib allows you to build and write an Excel file dynamically, it does **not** include any reader capabilities making it super lightweight.

 ## Live Demo